Basic operations

 module declaration indicates that this module contains test code. - The

-line imports everything from themain
+line imports everything from thenews_feed

-module, making your dapp code accessible for testing.
+module, making your dapp code accessible for testing. - To get your tests up and running with FT4 authentication,

 Test dapp